Rok-sana/Test_task/README.md

 ## Result
 Сonsequently, in modelling procces were received accuracy 66, 52 % with Mean squared error 32.9

 RandomTree model was applied for Submission.csv dataset.
-Priced was predicted and wrote to submission_final.csv file.
+Price was predicted and wrote to submission_final.csv file.